 | Wealth tax | None at federal level | 0.1–0.8% of net assets (cantonal) |

-Key reliefs available to you as a US citizen living in Switzerland:
+Key reliefs available to US citizens living in Switzerland:

-- Foreign Tax Credit (FTC): Offsets US tax with Swiss taxes already paid — typically more valuable than FEIE for higher earners in Zurich
+- Foreign Tax Credit (FTC): Offsets your US federal tax with Swiss taxes already paid — typically the better election for Zurich or Geneva salaries above CHF 150,000, where Swiss cantonal rates exceed the US federal rate

-- Totalization Agreement: Prevents dual social security taxation; you contribute to one system only
+- Totalization Agreement: Prevents dual social security contributions; once resident in Switzerland you contribute to AHV/IV only, not US Social Security

 FATCA and Swiss Banking — What Americans Must Know

 FATCA requires Swiss financial institutions to report US account holders to the IRS.
-This creates real friction when setting up banking in Switzerland:
+The compliance burden leads many Swiss banks to simply decline American clients:

-- PostFinance, Raiffeisen, and most cantonal banks decline US persons as clients
+- PostFinance, Raiffeisen, and most cantonal banks decline US persons as customers

-- UBS historically accepts Americans, though with additional compliance paperwork and a process that can take 4–8 weeks
+- UBS historically accepts Americans, though with additional FATCA compliance paperwork and an onboarding process that routinely takes 4–8 weeks

-- You must file FBAR (FinCEN 114) each year for foreign accounts totalling over $10,000
+- You must file FBAR (FinCEN 114) annually if your foreign accounts total over $10,000 at any point in the calendar year

-Do not open a Swiss 3a pension account without cross-border tax advice first.
-The US treats these as foreign grantor trusts, triggering annual Forms 3520 and 3520-A — reporting burdens and potential penalties that far outweigh the Swiss tax savings for most Americans.
+Do not open a Swiss Pillar 3a pension savings account without cross-border tax advice first.
+The IRS classifies 3a plans as foreign grantor trusts, triggering annual Forms 3520 and 3520-A — reporting obligations and potential penalties that far outweigh the Swiss tax deduction for most Americans.
+Many cross-border advisors recommend US expats skip 3a entirely and direct those savings into a Roth IRA instead.

 Cost of Living: USA vs Switzerland Side by Side